wp-plugins/powerpress/readme.txt

 * We are looking for beta testers!
 If you would like to beta test future versions of PowerPress, please [contact us](http://www.blubrry.com/contact.php) with your name and email.

+= 5.0.9 =
+* Released on TBA
+* Fixed wo logic errors in the powerpress-player.php (Thanks Tom from the Hawaii Vacation Connection podcast for bringing to our attention)

 = 5.0.8 =
 * Released on 6/11/2014
 * Added better error reporting logic for services and statistics.